dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 We [started a public discussion](https://github.com/dotnet/reactive/discussions/2038) of this problem, and have received a great deal of [useful input from the Rx.NET community](#community-input).
 There are [several ways we could try to solve this](#the-design-options), and they must each be evaluated in the light of all the other information.

-The following sections address all of this before moving onto a [decision](#decision).
+The following sections address all of this before moving onto the [decision](#decision).

 ### The problem